 The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of each type of non-audit service provided does not compromise the general principles relating to auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants set by the Accounting Professional and Ethical Standards Board.

-Nexia Sydney Audit Pty Limited (and its associates) received or are due to receive the following amounts for the provision of non-audit services:
+Associates of Nexia Sydney Audit Pty Limited received or are due to receive the following amounts for the provision of non-audit services:

 \$'000

-Tax compliance services 22
+Tax compliance services 17

-Share registry services 41
+Share registry services 39

-TOTAL 63
+TOTAL 56

 ROUNDING OFF